rafaelmunoztamayo/modelDOI/README.md

 Friggens, N.C., M.G.G.
 Chagunda, M. Bjerring, C. Ridder, S. Højsgaard, and T. Larsen.
 2007.
 Estimating Degree of Mastitis from Time-Series Measurements in Milk: A Test of a Model Based on Lactate Dehydrogenase Measurements.
 Journal of Dairy Science 90:5415–5427. doi:10.3168/JDS.2007-0148.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE)